HarpoonProductions/shorthand_utilities/README.md

 ## Overview

 The snippets in this repository are organised into directories for each function.

-I.e. Each directory will contain the necessary code to enable a specific feature.
+**I.e. Each directory will contain the necessary code to enable a specific additional feature.**

 In some cases, this will be only CSS or only JavaScript.
-In others, activating the feature will require multiple files.
+In others, activating the feature will require multiple files to be imported.

-Unless stated otherwise, all of these code snippets can either be used (on any SH story) by pasting the:
+Unless stated otherwise, all of these code snippets can either be used (on any SH story) by copying and pasting the raw:

 - JS snippets in between the `<script>` tags in the Add JS panel
 - CSS snippets anywhere in the Add CSS panel

-Or, alternatively, the code can be pulled directly from this repository by:
+Or, alternatively, by importing the code from this repository by:

 - Adding a `<link>` tag to the Custom Header field to import CSS.
 E.g.